keras-team/keras-io/guides/md/keras_cv/cut_mix_mix_up_and_rand_augment.md

 In this example, we will use `CutMix` and `MixUp` independently in a manually created preprocessing pipeline.
 In most state of the art pipelines images are randomly augmented by either `CutMix`, `MixUp`, or neither.
-The function below implements this in an equal 1/3 split.
+The function below implements both.

-Note that our `cut_mix_and_mix_up` function is annotated with a `tf.function` to ensure optimal performance.

 ```python